E-ugine/idempotent-ingestion-engine/README.md

 - Real PSP integration (Stripe/Adyen/etc.) — charge simulation is instant and always succeeds
 - PSP routing/failover logic (a separate project in this portfolio)
 - Account/merchant identity management — `account_id` is treated as an opaque, externally-managed reference
-- A ledger — this project handles safe *ingestion*, not the durable accounting record of what happened (see the companion Double-Entry Ledger project)
+- A ledger — this project handles safe *ingestion*, not the durable accounting record of what happened (see the companion Double-Entry Ledger project)\

-## About
+## Contributions

-Built as part of interview preparation for senior backend / card-wallet engineering roles, with a focus on demonstrating the failure-mode reasoning and system design trade-offs that distinguish senior scope from a working CRUD API.
+Contributions are welcome.
+Please feel free to submit a Pull Request by doing this:

+1. Fork the project
+2. Create your feature branch (git checkout -b feature/AmazingFeature)
+3. Commit your changes (git commit -m 'Add some AmazingFeature')
+4. Push to the branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request

+⭐ If you found this project helpful, please give it a star.